sonalsannigrahi/Archers-Final/LogBook.md

 Andre Renom - Met with Saba, Nicolas and Chris to discuss Physics engine, implementation was started with a vector and pointmass framework of forces.
 Vector operations were created to help with later development.
 Air resisitance as implemented as a force on a pointmass, and started BlackHoles were added as a subclass of Pointmasses.

 Xingjian Zhang & Saba Tavdgiridze - Met with Physics Engine group members for discussion last Sunday.
-Began implementation of vector and pointmass frameworks and worked on solving collision.
-Next week, we will continue to work on the engine and try to test it using sfml.
+Began implementation of vector and pointmass frameworks and worked on solving collision.Implemented a demo in a subbranch with very basic collisions and simple gravity.
+Next week, we will continue improving the collison detector and physics necassary for resolving them(We will use general convex polygons instead of circles for each object.)

 Sonal Sannigrahi- Looking into sprite animation vs vector graphics through drawables.
 Implemented a click and drag function for the bow/arrow.
 Will be implementing character movements next.